 - Sunflower Alliance is a separate organization and has two representatives on the 350BA Policy Team.
 The organizations overlap in membership and are both aligned to fight climate change.

 - 350BA’s Divestment Campaign morphed and combined with other folks to form the statewide organization, Fossil Free California.
 (FFCA), which is closely aligned with 350BA, and retains a seat on the Policy Team.

 The Executive Committee (The “EC”)

 In between SC meetings, the Executive Committee (the “EC”) meets weekly to execute the policies that the SC has decided.
 The EC has 4 members, made up of PT members serving in rotation for 4 months at a time.
 The EC can spend up to $500, can make endorsements, and can make most other decisions as it sees a need, but not on the membership of the EC or SC.
 The EC will refer items to the SC for its next meeting, or if urgent, via an email SC vote.
-To have the EC address a topic, contact the current EC Facilitator: Elena Engel: elenajengel (at) gmail.com
+To have the EC address a topic, contact the current EC Facilitator: Elena Engel: email@example.com